This section provides information on how to use Apache Solr with your WordPress Pantheon site.

 schema.xml files exist outside of version control, and must be uploaded to each environment separately.

-schema.xml document is automatically sent to the Solr server.
+schema.xml document is automatically sent to the Solr server when you activate the plugin on the Dev or Multidev environment.
 The

-schema.xml file is submitted automatically when deploying the plugin to another environment on Pantheon.
+schema.xml file is submitted automatically when you deploy the plugin to another environment on Pantheon.

 You can set a custom

-/wp-content/uploads/solr-for-wordpress-on-pantheon/ directory using SFTP.
-Then, from the plugin's Actions tab, look for Repost schema.xml and click on Execute.
+Navigate to the plugin's Actions tab, select Repost schema.xml, and click Execute.